azuredevcollege/trainingdays/day5/waf/performance.md

 # Performance Efficiency

+Performance efficiency is the **ability of your workload to scale to meet the demands placed on it by users in an efficient manner**.
+Before the cloud became popular, when it came to planning how a system would handle increases in load, many organizations intentionally provisioned oversized workloads to meet business requirements.
+This decision made sense in on-premises environments because it ensured capacity during peak usage.
+Capacity reflects resource availability (CPU and memory).
+Capacity was a major consideration for processes that would be in place for many years.

+Just as you need to anticipate increases in load in on-premises environments, you need to expect increases in cloud environments to meet business requirements.
+One difference is that you may no longer need to make long-term predictions for expected changes to ensure you'll have enough capacity in the future.
+Another difference is in the approach used to manage performance.

 ### What design considerations have you made for performance efficiency in your workload?

 - Regions were chosen based on location, proximity to users, and resource type availability.